rbit-sr/Lua-Guide/_Lua guide.md

 With update 2.4.0, Velo now supports the integration of Lua scripts. *Lua* is a powerful scripting language that is easily embeddable into different systems (like Velo).
 With its simple procedural syntax, it allows for quick and easy script writing with little code.

-These scripts allow you to automate any process that you could otherwise do manually via Velo commands.
+These scripts allow you to automate any process that you could otherwise achieve manually via Velo commands.
 This includes querying and modifying values of the game's internal state (position, velocity, ...), changing Velo settings, saving and loading savestates, spawning and despawning actors, placing tiles, automating inputs, drawing shapes and text to screen and more.

-Note that these scripts cannot be used for cheating and trying to call any command that needs to modify the game's current state will throw an error when in online multiplayer.
+Note that these scripts cannot be used for cheating and any attempt to call a command that needs to modify the game's current state will throw an error when done in online multiplayer.

-If you want to know more about Velo and how to install, please read the contained `_README.txt` file.
+If you want to know more about Velo and how to install, please read the contained "_README.txt" file.
 For a deeper guide of the Lua language itself, refer to the [official guide](https://www.lua.org/pil/1.html).

 ## Velo's command system